-Background Objectives - Recognise complex p Identify rotational symmetry in shape and patterns Recognise angles as a property of shape or a description of a turn in a complex pattern Identify right angles, recognise that two right angles make a half-turn, Success Criter The child can inde - Identify ar - Count the three make three quarters of a turn and four a complete turn The child can independently: Identify and describe to another a rotation in the design Count the number of rotations in a design Measure the angle of a rotation in the design Assessment Prerequisites - Completio - Introducti - Previous v - Completion of worksheets to acceptable level - Introduction to William De Morgan's designs Materials - William De - Split pins - Pencil - Tracing pa il Lesson Plan Time Activity Key points/outcome 15 minutes Introduction Introduce or reintroduce William De Morgan and some of his designs to the class Pick out De Morgan's designs which feature rotational symmetry Use interactive boards or image printouts to rotate an image of the design and count how many times it is repeated.
+Background Objectives - Identify rotational symmetry in shape and patterns Recognise angles as a property of shape or a description of a turn in a complex pattern Identify right angles, recognise that two right angles make a half-turn, three make three quarters of a turn and four a complete turn Success Criter ria The c - - child can independently: Identify and describe to another a rotation in the design Count the number of rotations in a design Measure the angle of a rotation in the design Assessment - Question and answer session Completion of worksheets to acceptable level Prerequisites - Introduction to William De Morgan's designs - Previous work on geometry and properties of basic shape from and lessons 1 - 7 Introduction to William De Morgan's designs Previous work on geometry and properties of basic shape from KS1/KS2 and lessons 1 - 7 Materials William De Morgan's designs Split pins Pencil Tracing paper Rotation worksheets 18 - 21 from the education pack Lesson Plan I · · · · Time Activity Key points/outcome 15 minutes Introducti on - Introduce or reintroduce William De Morgan and some of his designs to the class

+Pick out De Morgan's designs to the class Pick out De Morgan's designs which feature rotational symmetry Use interactive boards or image printouts to rotate an image of the design and count how many times it is repeated.
 Explain that each quarter turn around the centre point of the design has an angle of 90° 30 minutes Worksheets Complete worksheets 18 - 21 from the education pack Extension work: Pupils can draw their own basic De Morgan flower on separate paper and make a pattern by tracing and rotating it 10 minutes Tidy away and plenary Pupils should work in pairs to explain to each other how many quarter turns are in the designs and the angles these turns measure in degrees.
 They should understand that a quarter turn measures 90° and is one right angle Question and answer session